Gaussian integer: Principal ideals

 In this case, one says that the ideal is generated by g or that g is a generator of the ideal.

 Every ideal I in the ring of the Gaussian integers is principal, because, if one chooses in I a nonzero element g of minimal norm, for every element x of I, the remainder of Euclidean division of x by g belongs also to I and has a norm that is smaller than that of g; because of the choice of g, this norm is zero, and thus the remainder is also zero.
 That is, one has x = qg, where q is the quotient.

 For any g, the ideal generated by g is also generated by any associate of g, that is, g, gi, −g, −gi; no other element generates the same ideal.
 As all the generators of an ideal have the same norm, the norm of an ideal is the norm of any of its generators.

 In some circumstances, it is useful to choose, once for all, a generator for each ideal.
 There are two classical ways for doing that, both considering first the ideals of odd norm.
 If the g = a + bi has an odd norm a^{2} + b^{2}, then one of a and b is odd, and the other is even.
 Thus g has exactly one associate with a real part a that is odd and positive.
 In his original paper, Gauss made another choice, by choosing the unique associate such that the remainder of its division by 2 + 2i is one.
 In fact, as N(2 + 2i) = 8, the norm of the remainder is not greater than 4.
 As this norm is odd, and 3 is not the norm of a Gaussian integer, the norm of the remainder is one, that is, the remainder is a unit.
 Multiplying g by the inverse of this unit, one finds an associate that has one as a remainder, when divided by 2 + 2i.

 If the norm of g is even, then either g = 2^{k}h or g = 2^{k}h(1 + i), where k is a positive integer, and N(h) is odd.
 Thus, one chooses the associate of g for getting a h which fits the choice of the associates for elements of odd norm.

 Gaussian primes

-As the Gaussian integers form a principal ideal domain they form also a unique factorization domain.
+As the Gaussian integers form a principal ideal domain, they also form a unique factorization domain.
 This implies that a Gaussian integer is irreducible (that is, it is not the product of two non-units) if and only if it is prime (that is, it generates a prime ideal).

 The prime elements of Z[i] are also known as Gaussian primes.
 An associate of a Gaussian prime is also a Gaussian prime.
 The conjugate of a Gaussian prime is also a Gaussian prime (this implies that Gaussian primes are symmetric about the real and imaginary axes).